-Neighbourhood planning is a way to give our community a voice in shaping how these change happens, and how we would like to see developments look.
+Neighbourhood planning is a way to give our community a voice in shaping how change happens, how we would like to see developments look and be more sustainable.

 By creating the Blakeney Neighbourhood Plan we are seeking to positively influence the new developments to benefit both existing residents, and our new neighbours.
-The Blakeney Neighbourhood Plan, if approved by local residents, will become part of the Local Plan.
-This means that planners at North Norfolk District Council must take into account the policies in the Blakeney Neighbourhood Plan as they make planning decisions about our village in the future.
+The Blakeney Neighbourhood Plan, if approved by local residents, will become part of the Local Development Framework.
+This means that planners at North Norfolk District Council must take into account the policies in the Blakeney Neighbourhood

+Plan as they make planning decisions about our village in the future.

-In this way local voices will be heard when decisions are taken about houses, traffic, pavements, cycle routes and such things that affect our daily lives.
+In this way local voices will be heard when planning decisions are taken that affect our daily lives.